Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 If you are getting new wiring to accommodate your kiln, you should consider wiring for one size larger than the Kiln you’re looking at.
 That way, your pottery studio will be future-proof, at least for a while.

 Most homes have single-phase electrical service.
 But if you have ‘three-phase,’ it means the service consists of four wires, and not three.
-Three-phase is also usually 208 or 220/240-volt service.
+Three-phase service is usually 208 or 220/240-volt.
 An electrician can help you convert from three-phase to single-phase, or you can get a three-phase kiln.

 It’s important to match the Kiln’s requirements to the power supply.
 Doing so will help your Kiln last longer.
-For instance, if your kiln needs 208 volts and your voltage supply is 240 volts, it can reduce the life of the switches and kiln elements.
+For instance, if your kiln requires 208 volts but your supply is 240 volts, it can reduce the life of the switches and kiln elements.

-If, on the other hand, the opposite happens and you supply less power than the Kiln needs, it may not reach the maximum rated temperature during a firing.
+If, on the other hand, you supply less power than the Kiln needs, it may not reach the maximum rated temperature during a firing.

 Step 5: Write down your budget

-Now that you have some idea of what size Kiln you’re looking for, and what type of projects, you can start comparing prices.
+Now that you have some idea of what size Kiln you’re looking for and what types of projects you’re looking for, you can start comparing prices.
 It’s a good idea to set a budget.
-Kiln costs are typically driven up by things like the material of the bricks, the thickness of walls, front-loading or top-loading design, size, and maximum firing temperatures.
+Kiln costs are typically driven up by factors such as brick material, wall thickness, front-loading or top-loading design, size, and maximum firing temperatures.

-Costs are also driven up by features like controllers and whether or not they are manual or automatic.
+Costs are also driven up by features such as controllers, and whether they are manual or automatic.
 Most modern Kilns are automatic.

 But you should note that even with automatic Kilns – digital or mechanical – you’ll need to experiment and figure out how your choice of ware responds to firing and the ideal process for consistent results.